 Months of entry

 The English Education MA programme offers participants a stimulating combination of both academic and professional development, including guidance on conducting small-scale research.
 It is particularly helpful in enhancing practising English/literacy teachers' promotional prospects and 'leadership capital', and is relevant to practitioners from across all phases of education.

 This programme at the UCL Institute of Education (IOE) is one of the few programmes in the country which offers a specialist Master's degree in English/media/drama as a curriculum subject.

-Every year this well-established course attracts particpants from diverse professional and cultural backgrounds.
+Every year this well-established course attracts participants from diverse professional and cultural backgrounds.
 For written assignments students are encouraged to investigate aspects of their own practice which are of particular interest to them.

 The programme is taught by an experienced team of subject specialists, most of whom are qualified teachers themselves, and students on this programme are offered individualised tutorial support throughout the duration of the course.